-No need to blow your healthy diet.
-Get all the best low carb and keto Thanksgiving recipes here for a happy and indulgent holiday!
+No need to blow your healthy keto diet during the holidays.
+Get all the best low carb and keto Thanksgiving recipes here for a happy and indulgent celebration!

 Are you still wondering what to cook for Thanksgiving this year?
-Or at least, what to cook that will fit your low carb diet and yet still be delicious enough to satisfy?
+Or at least, what to cook that will fit your ketogenic diet and yet still be delicious enough to satisfy?
 Never fear, I’ve got you covered.
-I searched high and low for the best low carb Thanksgiving recipes the internet has to offer.
-I worked on this list for a long time, trying not to duplicate too many of the goodies from last year’s post!
+I searched high and low for the best keto Thanksgiving recipes the internet has to offer.
+I worked on this list for a long time, trying to find you the classics made low carb, gluten free, and sugar free.

 Here’s the deal.
 I figure you know how to make turkey low carb.
 Slap some butter on that thing, sprinkle it with herbs, toss it in the oven.
 If you’re desperate for gravy, collect the pan juices, reduce them in a pan and add your thickener of choice – I like arrowroot starch but many people prefer xanthan gum so it will have fewer carbs.
 If you’re still uncertain, check out this primer on low carb gravy by Laura Dolson.
 Or go hog wild and make this BACON GRAVY from Fluffy Chix Cook to go with your turkey (bacon and turkey?
 A match made in heaven!).

 Cranberry sauce?
 That’s ridiculously easy to make low carb as well.
 You don’t need me for that.
 Just grab a bag of berries, put them in a pan with a cup of water and the low carb sweetener equivalent of a cup of sugar, bring to a boil and cook until most of the berries have popped (about 10 minutes).
 Bam!